Sometimes you are walking through a kitchen store, see a product and your first reaction is skepticism. I felt that way when I saw the Whiskey Stones.

 Whiskey Stones Function

 While entertaining one time, I found myself without ice in the freezer.
 I quickly grabbed the plastic chillers and put them in the glass.
-The multi-colored, fanciful shapes didn’t look very good and I made a joke about it, but felt embarrassed.
-Whiskey sipping should have some style to it that plastic doesn’t offer.
-Additionally, the plastic chillers never worked as well as ice for effect or taste.
+The multi-colored, fanciful shapes didn’t look very attractive sitting in the glass and I made a joke about it, but felt somewhat embarrassed.
+Whiskey sipping should have some style to it, and these whimsical plastic shapes were not the message you want.
+Additionally, the plastic chillers didn’t work all that well or taste so hot.

-While thinking about that experience, I wondered about the effectiveness of the practice of ice in the whiskey.
-Yes it cools, often too much and it also dilutes the drink.
+While thinking about that experience, I wondered about the effectiveness of ice in the whiskey.
+Yes it cools, but I feel its chilling affects are too intense and it dilutes the drink in a way that I don’t find pleasing.

 This issue of dilution is what bothers some whiskey drinkers, and yet is why still others add ice.
 Ah, diversity.